Get Free Seats (Applicable on all courses)

 • Load testing and load cells

-• Labelling SWL (Safe Working Load) post load testing and colour coding
+• Labeling SWL (Safe Working Load) post load testing and color coding

 • Inspection of the prime mover (IC engine/Electric motor)